MicrosoftDocs/xamarin-communitytoolkit/docs/views/expander.md

 ![Screenshot of an Expander in collapsed and expanded states, on iOS and Android](expander-images/expander.png "Expander on iOS and Android")

->
+> [!NOTE]
-> In addition, the `Expander` control is fully implemented in the `Xamarin.Forms` namespace.
+> The `Expander` control is fully implemented in cross-platform code.
 Therefore, it's available on all platforms supported by Xamarin.Forms.

 The `Expander` control defines the following properties: